-When choosing your final candidates, look for the obvious signs of personalities compatible with the day-to-day duties of an SDR, signs that the applicant is hungry for success, and that their career goals align with your business’s goals and opportunities for professional development.
+When choosing your final candidates, look for the obvious signs of personalities compatible with the day-to-day duties of an SDR, signs that the applicant is hungry for success, and that their career goals align with your business goals and opportunities for professional development.

 Determine the specific criteria that are most important for your company and objectives, and then grade them on a consistent scale to see how they measure up against each other.
-Your specified criteria often depend on the needs of your business, but some standards we consider critical for judging SDR applicants are motivation, confidence, and intellect.
+Your specified criteria will depend on the needs of your business, but some standards we consider critical for judging SDR applicants are motivation, confidence, and intellect.

 Creating an efficient hiring process

 The most important thing you can do to save yourself from the stress of the high-turnover SDR role is to create a streamlined hiring process to avoid understaffing and underperformance.

 Here’s how we do it.
 We continuously recruit and interview new talent so that we always have a bench full of qualified candidates when the need arises.
 This has been an effective strategy for our company and especially for our business model, which involves providing outsourced SDR teams for clients, sometimes at a week’s notice.

 Because we constantly recruit new reps, we have the ability to place SDRs on projects according to their strengths.
 Our approach also works for our internal team, enabling us to meet any increases in inbound volume.

 This means that our team is nearly always fully optimized with every rep hard at work qualifying leads, setting sales appointments, and not draining resources with excessive downtime.
 We continuously monitor other reasons for expanding our teams, such as additional salespeople hired and/or increases in pipeline and revenue goals.